• Skip to primary navigation

 Uninstall Faulty Device Driver

-3. After the Device is Uninstalled, Restart your computer.
+3. After the Device is uninstalled, make sure that you Restart the computer.

-Once the computer restarts, Windows will automatically find and reinstall the latest updated driver software for this device.
+As the computer restarts, Windows should automatically find and reinstall the right driver, as required for the proper functioning of this device on your computer.

 Sam Patwegar